 University Fairs - Visit with numerous university representatives at El Camino College all in one day.
 Ask questions, get answers.
-University fairs are offered throughout the year.
+University fairs are held two times a year (fall and spring).

 Transfer Information Workshops - Attend various workshops to learn about the transfer process, university academic programs, and how to fill out admission applications (CSU, UC, and Common application).